h00lig4n/k3s/README.md

 The bgp config file isn't used yet.
 Need to connect the cluster to a different port on the Edge Router and setup BGP first.
 Might do it sometime.

 ## Traefik
 Default installation with K3S.
 Sucessfully used for HTTPS and for TCP.
+TCP was easy when I actually understood what needed to be done...
 Aim is to avoid using MetalLB to expose services outside of the cluster and rely on Ingress.

 ### Instructions
   **NOTE**: Install MetalLB first otherwise we don't have a Load Balancer.
   1. kubectl apply -f traefik/secret.yaml
-	2. kubectl apply -f traefik/middleware.yaml
+	2. kubectl apply -f traefik/middleware.yaml<br>
-	3. kubectl apply -f traefik/tls-store.yaml
+	3. kubectl apply -f traefik/tls-store.yaml<br>
-	4. kubectl apply -f traefik/ingress.yaml
+	4. kubectl apply -f traefik/ingress.yaml<br>
-	5. On control plane node deploy traefik-config.yaml to /var/lib/rancher/k3s/server/manifests/traefik-config.yaml
+	5. On control plane node deploy traefik-config.yaml to /var/lib/rancher/k3s/server/manifests/traefik-config.yaml<br>

 ## Longhorn
 High speed USB sticks in all the worker nodes to host longhorn.
-**NOTE**: This has been to unstable.
+**NOTE**: This has been to unstable and I'm not using it right now.
 Need to investigate if USB latency or network is issue.
+TODO

 ## NFS
 Separate debian linux server hosting: